surevine/govuk-react-jsx/README.md

 ## Known issues

 - The "None of these" JavaScript initialised as part of govuk-frontend does not currently function with these components.
-The behaviour is initialised, but the upstream GovUK JS does not work since React controls the input's checked state - the GovUK JS cannot influence it.
+Because external JS cannot influence the checked state of controlled components in React, the govuk-frontend approach does not work here.
+If you need this functionality in your service it would be best to implement it within the form framework you are using (E.g. Formik and the like).

 ## Exceptions